abrensch/brouter/docs/developers/android_service.md

 ### profile parameter

 Profile parameters affect the result of a profile.
-For the app it is a list of params concated by '&'.
+For the app it is a list of params concatenated by '&'.
 E.g. extraParams=avoidferry=1&avoidsteps=0 The server calls profile params by a prefix 'profile:'.
 E.g. ...&profile:avoidferry=1&profile:avoidsteps=0